 This regionally significant north-south trending belt of copper mineralisation extends over 50km.
-The northern half of this belt hosts Altona Mining's Cloncurry Project which has a current JORC resource of 286.6Mt @ 0.57% Cu and 0.04 g/t Au for 1,647,000 tonnes of copper and 409,000 oz of gold (Source: Altona Mining Quarterly Report March 2015 ASX - 21 April, 2015).
+The northern half of this belt hosts Altona Mining's Cloncurry Project.
 CYU holds tenure over the southern 25km extent of this belt.
 Even though the Native Companion area hosts very similar geology to the Cloncurry Project, it remains largely untested by modern exploration methods.

 The Roseby Trend extends across four (4) CYU exploration tenements - with the Native Companion prospect falling within EPM 11611 (part of the Roseby South Joint Venture with Altona Mining).
-(See Annexure B for location map of the Native Companion prospect).
 The copper mineralisation is typically associated with sulphides from shallow depths and, in contrast to the Cloncurry Project mineralisation, only minor native copper has been noted and the copper mineralisation is often associated with significant gold mineralisation.